datastax/astrapy/README.md

 ### Appendix A: quick reference for imports

-Client, data and admin abstractions:
+Client, data and admin abstractions (_Note: table-related imports to be added_):

 ```python
 from astrapy import (